 The JAC Program, developed in a joint LATTC- Metro collaborative, is designed to provide for career development opportunity for ATU members interested in becoming a Rail Vehicle Maintenance Specialist.
 The pilot class took place from August 18, 2014 – March 20, 2015 with twelve (12) ATU employees from the following job classifications: Service Attendant (7); Mechanic A (2); Mechanic B (1); Mechanic (1); and Digital Tech (1).

 The JAC Program consisted of six incumbent worker modules conducted over two weeks, along with 2.5 weeks of computer systems training, and then seven core modules, taught over approximately six months.
 The modules are based on a list of core competencies identified by the committee.
 Each module consists of both lecture and practical lab or field exercises.
-Some course materials and assessments were administered using the Moodle Learning Management System (LMS).
+Some course materials and assessments were administered using the a Learning Management System (LMS).

 - Module 1: Rail Safety